VladimirMakaev/cqrs-journey-doc/Journey_07_V3Release.markdown

 other.
 It is important that this process manager is resilient to a wide range of failure conditions if the bounded context as a whole is to maintain its consistent state.

-We also ran performance tests using the [Visual Studio Load Test Feature Pack][loadtest] to analyze response times and identify bottlenecks.
-The team used Visual Studio Load Test to simulate different numbers of users accessing the application, and added additonal tracing into the code to record timing information for detailed analysis.
-As a result of this exercise, the team made a number of changes to the system to optimize its performance.

-The team created the performance test environment in Windows Azure, running the test controller and test agents in Windows Azure VM role instances.
-This enabled us to test how the Contoso Conference Management System performed under different loads by using the test agents to simulate different numbers of virtual users.

-> **GaryPersona:** Although in this journey the team did their
-> performance testing and optimization work at the end of the project,
-> it typically makes sense to do this work as you go, addressing
-> performance issues and adding hardening as soon as possible.

-> **MarkusPersona:** Because implementing the CQRS pattern leads to a
-> very clear separation of responsibities for the many different parts
-> that make up the system, we found it relatively easy to add
-> optimizations and hardening because many of the necessary changes were
-> very localized within the system.

-## Making the RegistrationProcessManager class more resilient to failure

 Typically, a process manager receives incoming events and then, based on the state of the process manager, sends out one or more commands to